Seodaejeon station: Services

 Seodaejeon station serves all KTX, SRT, ITX-Saemaeul & Mugunghwa trains on the normal speed Honam Line to Iksan, Gwangju or Mokpo.

 Access

-The station is accessible by bus, or by walking from Metro line 1 station Oryong (approx. 12 min walk) or the slightly farther station Seodaejeon Negeori (approx. 15 min walk).
+The station is accessible by bus, or by walking from Metro line 1 station Oryong or the slightly further station Seodaejeon Negeori.

 Surroundings tourist site

 Bomunsan, which is located in Daesa-dong, Jung-gu, Daejeon, and 11 other dongs, is one of the eight monuments in Daejeon.
-There are many cultural properties along with resting places such as Bomun Land, Pupu Land, Youth Square, Bomunsan Park (Sajung Park), outdoor music hall, observatory, amusement facilities and cable car.
+There are many cultural properties along with resting places such as Bomun Land, Pupu Land, Youth Square, Bomunsan Park (Sajung Park), an outdoor music hall, an observatory, amusement facilities and a cable car.
 There are also 10 trails, including Sylbong Road, Moonpilbong Road, and Mountain Road.
-The top of the mountain is a meaningful mountain with cultural assets and monuments such as Bomunsan fortress, Mae Arya, and Bomunsa Temple.
+The top of the mountain features monuments like Bomunsan fortress, Mae Arya, and Bomunsa Temple.